 A low appraisal can also stop the dream of canceling private mortgage insurance dead in its tracks, or in a cash-out refinance situation, it could reduce the loan amount, which means less money for necessities.
 That's why it's important to prepare for a home appraisal well in advance!

-3 Low-Cost Ways to Boost Your Appraisal Value
+3 Low-Cost Ways to Boost Your Appraised Value

 Now that you know all that is riding on a successful appraisal, let's review some quick, low-cost ways that can help boost your home's value!